notofonts/math/documentation/building-math-fonts/index.md

 In OpenType math typesetting, instead of multiple fonts, all symbols are contained in a single font; the various “font styles” use dedicated Unicode math alphanumerics codepoints; and all the additional glyphs required (for example, superscripts and subscripts and variant sized versions of glyphs) are included in the same font.
 OpenType also introduced a new `MATH` table that stores various special parameters for typesetting math (*math constants*) and math-specific metrics, as well as a few registered feature tags to enable math-specific glyph substitutions.
 We will discuss more about both of these aspects below.

+## Understanding math layout
+Probably the the most detailed resource about math layout is Knuth’s The TeXbook, and particularly its “Appendix G: Generating Boxes from Formulas”.
+Appendix G is a heavy text that can be hard to follow at times without visual aide, so Bogusław Jackowski wrote [Appendix G Illuminated](https://tug.org/TUGboat/tb27-1/tb86jackowski.pdf) which provides a collection of illustrations to accompany Appendix G.

+Appendix G documents algorithms using TeX fonts and metrics, which is very close to OpenType `MATH` table, but does not always map to it one-to-one, so Ulrik Vieth wrote [OpenType Math Illuminated](https://www.tug.org/~vieth/papers/bachotex2009/ot-math-paper.pdf), which illustrates the similarities and differences between TeX math fonts and OpenType math fonts.

+The OpenType spec documents [`MATH` table](https://learn.microsoft.com/en-us/typography/opentype/spec/math), but the documentation mostly focusses on the data structure, but light on the details of algorithms involved in math layout and assumes prior familiarity with TeX math layout model, but it sometimes goes into details when discussing novel concepts that do not exist in TeX.

+There is also [MathML Core](https://www.w3.org/TR/mathml-core/) specification, which discusses math layout using MathML and OpenType math fonts, but it is still a working draft (at the time of writing this) and it documents only a subset of math layout, and uses a language that is probably more penetrable to people familiar with W3C specifications.

 ## Character set
 Math fonts require a large number of glyphs; the number can range from about 1000 to 6000 glyphs, depending on what character set is supported by the font.
 There is no single, well-defined character set for math fonts.
 Unicode includes thousands of math related characters, so each project defines its own character set based on its own requirements.